Softpanorama

 Continuing to the next iteration

 It is possible to force the to skip the rest of loop body and continue to the next iteration.
+In other words continue in Bash means: proceed to the next iteration of the loop.
 While this statement traditionally called continue (as in C) it is actually more accurately can be called the next statement (as in Perl).

-for variable in one two three four five
+for level1_var in one two three four five ; do

 continue